HEALTH PROFESSIONS TRAINEES

-For more than 60 years, we’ve partnered with affiliated colleges and universities across the country to train new health care professionals and enhance Veteran health care.
-VA conducts the largest medical education effort in the U.S., with over 120,000 participants receiving training in 2017.
+For more than 60 years, we’ve conducted one of the largest medical education efforts in the U.S., partnering with affiliated colleges and universities to train new health care professionals and enhance Veteran care.

 Pathways at VA

 VA Pathways is a set of three programs that aims to recruit talented students and graduates.
 Have a specific question about Pathways?
 Contact the Pathways Program Management Office (PPMO).

 The Internship Program offers current students the opportunity to learn about various career paths, earn a competitive salary while continuing their education, and contribute to VA’s mission in a meaningful way.